 - 200 hours for the Certified Residential Real Property Appraiser

-- 300 hours for Certified Residential Real Property Appraiser
+- 300 hours for Certified General Real Property Appraiser

-- Licensed Residential Appraiser - 2000 hours in not less than 18 months
+- Licensed Real Property Appraiser - 2000 hours over at least 12 months

-- Certified General Real Property Appraiser - 3000 hours in not less than 30 months with at least 1500 hours of experience in non-residential appraisals
+- Certified General Real Property Appraiser - 3000 hours gained continuously over at least 30 months with at least 1500 hours of experience in non-residential appraisals

-- All licensees must complete 28 hours of continuing education within the two year renewal cycle
+- All other licensees must complete at least 28 hours of continuing education during the three year licensing period.

 - Appraisers must take the USPAP 7 hour update course within a licensing period.